blockavel/lara-block-io/README.md

 php artisan vendor:publish

 This will create a config/larablockio.php file in your app that you can modify to set your configuration.
-Also, make sure you check for changes compared to the original config file after an upgrade.
+Make sure you check for changes compared to the original config file after an upgrade.

 Now you should be able to use the facade within your application.
-Laravel will autoload the corresponding classes once you use the registered alias.
 Ex:

 ```php
 namespace App;